 Among the technical factors limiting livestock production, feed scarcity in both quality and quantity and; lack of knowledge to properly produce, manage and utilize locally available feeds and improved ones; lack of sound conservation management practices are the principal ones.
 This implies the need for developing and introducing innovative researches on feeds and nutrition options; utilization and conservation practices in a participatory manner in the resettlement areas aiming at improving productivity of livestock in the region.

 Ethiopia has above 30 million heads of sheep (CSA, 2017).
 However, sheep productivity is very low.
 The average carcass yield of local small ruminant was 8 kg which was below the East African (11kg) and the world (12kg) average (Getahun L, 2008).
 In Ethiopia, the current per capita consumption of meat is 13.9kg/year, being lower than the African and the world per capita averages, which are 27kg/year and 100kg/year, respectively.
 In Ethiopia, livestock fattening practices by farmers mostly lay on the natural pasture.
 Traditional fattening practices might not take in to account the nutrient requirement of animals, the level of feeding being either above or below the animal requirements.
-In such conditions, livestock production mainly depends on increase of animal numbers rather than productivity per animals.
+In such conditions, livestock production mainly depends on animal numbers rather than productivity per animals.
 Production increment through increase of sheep numbers only may not meet the meat demand of growing population [Shapiro et al, 2015].
 The productivity of animals could be increased through improving daily body weight gain of the animals.

 Animal fattening is an opportunity for employment and is a means of income generation for the poor, especially the landless and widowed women.
 Rams fattening is an efficient income-generating option for small-scale farmers and is a source of family employment.
-Ethiopian female exhibited better skills in sheep husbandry compared to male household (Kiflay S, et al, 2016).
+Ethiopian female exhibited better skills in sheep husbandry compared to male household (Kiflay et al, 2016).
 However, they are unable to realize substantial benefits due to their low level of business experience, access to technology and participation in local markets.
 Female are confronted by heavy domestic workload and subsequently face time constraints as well as limited access to resources such as land, credit and production inputs.

 In the past, technologies were developed at the research stations without the participation of pastoralists/ agro-pastoralists.
 Technologies that were generated from the view point of researchers had a little chance in meeting actual pastoralists/ agro-pastoralists’ needs and solving their critical problems.
-As a result of this, the rates of adoption of the technologies developed in research system were found to be very low and the return said to be insignificant when one compare the investment incurred in research and the outcome from research.
+As a result of this, the rates of adoption of the technologies developed in research system were found to be very low and the return said to be insignificant when one compares the investment incurred in research and the outcome from research.
 Even those pastoralists and agro-pastoralists that had access to available technologies, they were considered as passive recipient of technologies developed in the research stations despite their rich experience, knowledge and capacity both to investigate and generate useful ideas that would guide or assist research.

-To this effect, the project will introduce new participatory methodologies that will enhance active participation of pastoralists and agro-pastoralists in research through Pastoralist and Agro Pastoralist Research Group (PRGs) approach with the aim of bringing together pastoralists and researchers to test, adapt and apply new technologies and seek innovative solutions to specific production or business problems identified by targeted beneficiaries.
+To this effect, new participatory methodologies that will enhance active participation of pastoralists and agro-pastoralists in research through Pastoralist and Agro Pastoralist Research Group (PRGs) approach with the aim of bringing together pastoralists and researchers to test, adapt and apply new technologies and seek innovative solutions to specific production or business problems identified by targeted beneficiaries.

 Methodology